 River Heron Review Issue 4.2 has launched and is ready for you to read and enjoy.
 Issue 4.2 includes the work of 20 poets: J.I.
 Kleinberg, Tresha Faye Haefner, Dean Schabner, Wendy Steginsky, John Sibley Williams, Maliká Duff, Hannah Larrabee, Julie Cooper-Fratrik, and more.
-See a full contributor list at the Mag Stand.
+See a full contributor list at the River Heron Review website.

 River Heron Review is an online poetry journal first envisioned in New Hope, Pennsylvania by Robbin Farr and Judith Lagana.
 They wanted to serve the literary community through publication, readings, workshops, and bringing the written word to life in as many ways as possible.

 RHR publishes two digital issues a year (in February and August) online along with a contest issue and a supplemental issue.
 Speaking of the contest issue, the River Heron Poetry Prize is currently open to submissions through May 31.
 The Winner receives $500 and publication.
 This year’s final judge is Shankar Narayan who won the 2020 prize.